tsjk/docker-core-lightning/README.md

 lightning config.
 Remember that clboss is included in the image, and so `/usr/local/bin/clboss` is not referring to your local filesystem.

+Note that this is the default in the bundled configuration file.

 ## Core-Lightning-REST & Ride The Lightning
 Core-Lightning-REST & Ride The Lightning are automatically set up.